SpatialTCR

 As the lead computational developer, I am responsible for:

-- Upstream Data Processing: Developing robust pipelines for raw spatial TCR sequencing data processing
+- Upstream processing: building robust workflows for raw spatial TCR sequencing data

-- Downstream Analysis Tools: Building comprehensive analysis frameworks for TCR-omics data interpretation
+- Analysis tooling: building downstream frameworks for TCR-omics interpretation

 Technical Innovation